 c.
 What existing off-site sources of light or glare may affect your proposal?
+Not applicable.
+This is a non-project proposal.

 d.
-Proposed measures to reduce or control light and glare impacts, if any:
+Proposed measures to reduce or control light and glare impacts, if any: Not applicable.
+This is a non-project proposal.